acousticly/docs/docs/Playlists.md

 ---
 id: playlists
-description: We know you want to try out those custom playlists.
+description: We know you want to try out our custom playlists.
+Well here's how!
 title: Custom Playlists
 ---